 There are two modes of HTTPS filtering:

-Filter ONLY connections to domains on the blacklist.
+Filter ONLY connections to domains on the Blocklist.

-Filter ALL connections EXCEPT those to domains on the whitelist.
+Filter ALL connections EXCEPT those to domains on the Allowlist.
 We have pre-added domains of financial institutions and banks there, and this list will be updated in the future.